 - The Transcript Request Form is an online form available on the website under Student Forms.
 Current students have access to print unofficial transcripts at any time through the Populi system.

 - Student attendance is tracked through participation in weekly Discussion Board threads and timely submission of weekly assignments.
 Students are required to participate in the Discussion Board at least twice a week with at least 100 word responses.
 Late assignments are accepted only with prior notification by the student and permission from the instructor.

-- A student who has not participated in the Discussion Board, posted an assignment, or contacted the class instructor for 2 consecutive weeks will be dropped from the class.
+- A student who has not participated in the Discussion Board, posted an assignment, or contacted the course instructor for 2 consecutive weeks will be dropped from the course.
 Once dropped, the student must re-enroll during another session and complete the entire course.
 A grade of “Dropped” will appear on the student’s transcript until the student has successfully completed the course and met all attendance requirements.
 Refer to the Tuition Refund Policy section of this Catalog for information on tuition refunds.

-- Students who are dropped from two or more classes concurrently will need to apply for readmission to CCU.
+- Students who are dropped from two or more courses concurrently will need to apply for readmission to CCU.
 The Readmission Form is available from the Admissions Office and on the website under Student Forms.

 Should a student need further assistance or clarification regarding a complaint, or should they need to inform the Transnational Association of Christian Colleges and Schools (TRACS), they may contact TRACS at:

 TRACS 15935 Forest Road; Forest, VA 24551 (Tel):